rbm4/apocalipsebr-zomboid-patches/README.md

 ## Troubleshooting

-**"Path not found" or "projectzomboid.jar not found in folder"**
+**"Directory not found"**
-You can pass either the folder containing `projectzomboid.jar` or the full path to the file itself.
-On a default Steam install the folder is usually:
+The launcher expects the folder that contains `ProjectZomboid64.json` (the game install root), not the `java/` subfolder.
+On a default install that is:
 - Windows: `C:\Program Files (x86)\Steam\steamapps\common\ProjectZomboid`
-- Linux: `/opt/pzserver/java` (may vary by hosting provider)
+- Linux: `/opt/pzserver` (may vary by hosting provider — check for `ProjectZomboid64.json` there)

 **"Compilation failed"**
 This usually means the patch was written for a different game build.
 Check that the version folder matches your server build number.
 If your build is newer than the latest version folder, the patch may not have been updated yet - open an issue on this repository.